Skip Ribbon Commands

 What is CT?

 Computed tomography (CT) is an imaging technique using advanced computer systems to generate 2D or 3D images of the internal structures your body using X-rays.
-The patient lies on a bed which enters a large “donut” shaped machine and the scan is usually over in a short time.
+Lying on a bed, the patient enters a large “donut” shaped machine and the scan is usually done in a short time.

 Some conditions require CT scans with contrast, a special dye that is injected into the veins.
 This is for better visualisation of the organs to aid diagnosis.

-The department performs a wide variety of scans ranging from a CT scan of the brain, to CT angiography of the limbs to assess blood vessels.
-3D images can be created to aid diagnosis and surgical planning.
-The images are then interpreted and documented in a report by radiologists.
+The department performs a wide variety of scans ranging from brain scans, to specialised CT examination of the limbs to assess blood vessels.
+3D images can be reconstructed to aid diagnosis and surgical planning.
+The images are interpreted and documented in a report by radiologists.

 Is CT Safe?

-CT scan contrast or dye must be used with caution in patients who are allergic or have kidney failure.
-The department has safety protocols to assess risk for patients and works closely with referring doctors to decide on the best imaging type.
+CT scan contrast or dye is used with caution for patients who are allergic to the contrast dye or have kidney failure.
+Safety protocols are in place to assess the patient's suitability and the appropriate imaging type for the patient.

 Examples of CT Scans:

-• CT colonography can be used to visualise the inside of the large intestine (virtual colonoscopy).
+• CT colonography can be used to visualise the interior surface of the large intestine and rectum (virtual colonoscopy)

-• CT coronary angiogram scan is able to show blockages in the coronary arteries of the heart.
+• CT coronary angiogram scan can show blockages in the coronary arteries of the heart

-• CT brain scan is useful to diagnose stroke or bleeding in emergency situations.
+• CT brain scan is useful to diagnose strokes or bleedings in emergency situations